 No one has favorited this theater yet

-The Theatre Royal and Opera House opened on 26th December 1889 and for the next 96 years dominated the entertainment scene in Bury.
+The Theatre Royal and Opera House opened on 26th December 1889 and was built for and operated by Frederick William Purcell who also operated the Theatre Royal in Rochdale and the Grand Theatre in Derby.
+For the next 96 years the building dominated the entertainment scene in Bury.

-It was designed by Frank Matcham and was an extremely attractive theatre in the centre of the town, opposite the famous Market Hall.
+It was designed by Frank Matcham and was an extremely attractive theatre in the centre of the town, opposite the famous Market Hall at the corner of Market Street and Princess Street.
 It had a commanding facade in brick and dressed stone with a pedimented projection of three storeys in the centre and two at the sides, containing the principal entrances and a small shop at either side.
 Inside there were three balconies all supported on six pillars at each level at the front of the balconies, the gallery was the only place to sit without the risk of being behind an obstruction!
+By 1914 it had been taken over by Halifax based Northern Theatres Co.
+Inc.

 In 1919 architect W. W. Longbottom was engaged to modernise the auditorium.
 He produced a most attractive theatre with two, instead of three, balconies, both of which were cantilevered thus eliminating the obstructing pillars.
 There was a box at either side of the dress circle, and three small boxes at grand (upper) circle level.
 Tip up seats were provided throughout the house, even in the cheapest seats.
 The balcony fronts were richly decorated with fibrous plaster.
 A generous stage and new backstage accommodation was also provided together with a scenic workshop.
 From 1933 it became a full time cinema.